Dragon8029/100-days-of-code/Attempt5.md

 *May 4, 2019*

 Completed Day 4 of @lighthouse_labs 21-day coding challenge.
 Continued researching password reset and attempt to get working on my app.
 Still a ways to go before it will work.

+---

+## D67:
+*May 5, 2019*

+Completed Day 5 of @lighthouse_labs 21-day coding challenge.
+Also, continued to research how to email and reset a password using a temporary login.

+---